-So comes the debate about the old Google AdWords API vs the new Google Ads API.
+And there comes the debate about the old Google AdWords API vs the new Google Ads API.
 What are their differences, similarities, advantages, and disadvantages?

 Want to take a closer look?
-Let’s dive deep into the analysis!
+Let’s dive deep into the analysis.

 Google AdWords API vs Google Ads API: The Differences and Similarities